marikachrisanthopoulos/Final-Project/README.md

 ### Data Analysis

 Script:

 Model Type: Unsupervised Machine Learning Model

-Reasoning for Model Choice:
+Explanation/Reasoning for Model Choice:
 - There are no paired inputs and outcomes: there are no specified outcomes from this dataset - just patterns/relationships between the characteristics.
 - The model uses a whole dataset as input: all of the data in the columns specified in the "Analyzabe Columns" list above (after being preprocessed as necessary) will be analyzed to determine trends/patterns, as well as relationships, amongst the characteristics.

 Procedure:
+- Preliminary feature engineering and selection:
+- Splitting into training/testing sets:
+- Limitations:
-- *TBD*
+- Benefits:

 ### Database